 Stay physically active.
 Exercise is known for being one the most important factors in maintaining a good quality of life, helping to maintain our overall health and wellbeing.
 Regular exercise helps boost 'good' cholesterol while reducing LDL (bad cholesterol) and can also lower blood pressure.

-Improving the quali ty of my diet.

-My practical steps:
+Improving the quality of my diet.
+My practical steps: Reducing bad habits.
+My practical steps: Other planned lifestyle changes/additional information:

-Reducing bad habit es.

-My practical steps:

-r ty practical steps.

-Other planned lifest yle changes/additional information: